newdexterity/Open-Biomanual-Manipulation-System/README.md

 This repository contains the following material:

 * Assembly guide and bill of materials - [Wiki](../../wiki)
-* CAD files of the bimanual platform - (Missing bolt count)
+* CAD files of the bimanual platform
 * ROS interface for joint control - WIP (Sorting through code)

 ### Foldable Shoulder